 Volunteering with Wiltshire Wildlife Trust

-If you are looking for a volunteering opportunity that makes a tangible difference to your county and its wildlife, we have a range of volunteering opportunities to suit a variety of passions and time commitments.
-Here is an introduction into the flexible and diverse range of volunteering opportunities available, showcasing how you can contribute your skills and enthusiasm to our vital work.
+At the heart of our organisation is the dedication and passion of our over 2,000 strong volunteers.
+Last year they gave over 11,000 hours to support a range of activities and for them we are so grateful.
+If you are looking for a volunteering opportunity that makes a tangible difference for your county and its wildlife here is an introduction into our flexible and diverse range, showcasing how you can contribute your skills and enthusiasm to our vital work.

 Opportunities